nemethviktor/GeoTagNinja/readme.md

 ## System Requirements

 - Windows 7+ is needed.
-The WebView2 installer runs along Setup.
+The WebView2 installer runs along Setup (in Silent Mode).
 Should you need separately, it's available [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703) - the installer should take care of it tho'.
 - SQLite is running x86 but fwiw the app isn't really memory-hungry so it will do.
 Chances are if you're still on a 1st-gen Intel Core you're not on Windows 7.
 Hopefully.
 - You'll need an ArcGIS API key to use the map search functionality.
 Register for free [here](https://developers.arcgis.com/)
 - You'll need a geoNames username and password to use toponomy search.
 Register for free [here](https://www.geonames.org/)